Practice targeted AMC-style multiple-choice questions on fever.

 A 45-year-old woman presents to the ED with right upper quadrant pain, fever, and nausea for 24 hours.
 Her vital signs are: HR 110, BP 130/80, Temp 38.5°C. An abdominal CT scan is performed (image attached).
 What is the MOST appropriate next step in management?

-A 62-year-old male presents with acute onset of LLQ pain, fever, and vomiting.
-His WBC count is elevated.
+A 68-year-old male presents to the ED with left lower quadrant abdominal pain, fever, and leukocytosis.
 A CT scan of the abdomen and pelvis is performed.
-Based on the image, what is the most appropriate next step in management?
+Based on the image, what is the MOST appropriate next step in management?

 A 55-year-old male presents with LLQ pain, fever, and increased WBC.
 A CT scan is performed.
 He is hemodynamically stable.
 Based on the image, which of the following is the MOST appropriate initial management strategy?